unit8co/darts/docs/userguide/forecasting_overview.md

 Some models support being fit on multiple time series.
 To do this, it is enough to simply provide a Python `Sequence` of `TimeSeries` (for instance a list of `TimeSeries`) to `fit()`.
 When a model is fit this way, the `predict()` function will expect the argument `series` to be set, containing one or several `TimeSeries` (i.e., a single or a `Sequence` of `TimeSeries`) that need to be forecasted.
 The advantage of training on multiple series is that a single model can be exposed to more patterns occurring across all series in the training dataset.
-That can often be beneficial, especially for more expre based models.
+That can often be beneficial, especially for larger models with more capacity.

 In turn, the advantage of having `predict()` providing forecasts for potentially several series at once is that the computation can often be batched and vectorized across the multiple series, which is computationally faster than calling `predict()` multiple times on isolated series.